MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/network.md

 ## About the metrics

 * **Top collaborators** are based on your meetings, email, calls, and chats.
-If you hold a meeting with or exchange emails, chats, or calls with coworkers, they are considered collaborators.
+If you hold a meeting with or exchange email, chats, or calls with coworkers, they are considered collaborators.
 * An **active collaborator** is a coworker you collaborated with over the past four weeks, whereas **total collaborators** uses activity over the past year.
 * An **important collaborator** is a coworker who you selected as important in MyAnalytics.
+* **Total time** is an estimation of the number of hours you spent in meetings, email, chats, and calls with that person during the last four weeks (both during and outside working hours).
+* **Read percentage** is the percentage of email from a collaborator that you read in the last four weeks.
+* **Response time** is the average time a collaborator spent to respond to your email in the last four weeks.

 ## Network tips